albertbayazidi/Wireless_3D_needle_-visualization/README.md

 1. Connecting everything according to the diagrams.
 2. Calibrate both devices using the calibration code.
 3. Get MAC address of receiver.
-4. Upload received code to receiver and sender to sender.
+4. Upload receiver code to receiver and sender to sender.

 Remember to install necessary libraries.

-The project was developed by Albert bayazidi and Saim Naveed Iqbal
+The project was developed by Albert Bayazidi and Saim Naveed Iqbal